Now that I’m back from the UK, I’d like to talk about what I did during the past week: I was learning glassworking.

 I was not willing to settle on anyone in this case.
 I was choosing to travel abroad and pay quite a lot of money.
 So I wanted to make sure I was getting the training that I wanted.
 After quite a lot of searching, I finally stumbled across an artist Ray Youngs.
 I did a little research into him and it turns out he has a shop, with a studio in the UK.
 He has a website (which you can check out here) which was well-designed and looked professional.
 I also looked through his Facebook.
 While I don’t use Facebook myself, seeing a person’s activity on Facebook helps me judge how engaged they are with their followers.
 He was very active, responding to comments individually.
 All good signs.

 So I sent him an email, asking him for details on his classes and whether he’d be able to teach me a few things that I thought might be important for me to know.
 I got a response roughly four hours later (stunning, given my past experience with other people).
-His response was detailed, gave me all the information I needed to know and was very welcoming.
+His gave me detailed responses, gave me all the information I needed to know and was very welcoming.
 After a little more clarifications back and forth, I agreed on his price and made the travel and accommodation arrangements.

 So fast forward to now, where I finished the classes a few days ago.
 I wanted to talk about my experiences with him, because it is something worth highlighting.
 As with any new teacher, I was very weary whether I’d get along with him fine, and if his teaching style worked well with how I learn.
 I’m happy to say that it all worked out well.